pretix/pretix-docs/docs/trust/accessibility.md

 - Seating
 - Shipping

-The following features of pretix were used as part of the accessibility test:
+We tested the following features of pretix for accessibility:

 #### Organizer pages